 The primary downside of the ketogenic diet is the increased likelihood of weight regain when carbohydrate intake resumes.

-Another side effect that’s minor but rather unpleasant is halitosis (bad breath), which is caused by high concentrations of ketone bodies.
-Regularly consuming wheat grass juice, liquid chlorophyll-enhanced water, and peppermint tea are just a few strategies I’ve personally used to counter bad breath during ketosis.
+Another side effect that’s minor but rather unpleasant is halitosis (bad breath).
+This is caused by high concentrations of ketone bodies.
+Regularly consuming wheat grass juice, liquid chlorophyll-enhanced water and peppermint tea are just a few strategies I’ve personally used to counter bad breath during ketosis.

-And, over time, ketosis can cause kidney problems in individuals with pre-existing kidney disease.
-It can also increase the risk of kidney failure in individuals with uncontrolled diabetes and other metabolic disorders due to excess excretion of ketone bodies in the urine.
+Over time, ketosis could cause kidney problems in individuals with pre-existing kidney disease.
+It could also increase the risk of kidney failure in individuals with uncontrolled diabetes and other metabolic disorders due to excess excretion of ketone bodies in the urine.

 While initiating ketosis is a highly effective strategy for short-term weight loss, weight regain will likely occur unless carbohydrate intake is severely limited or eliminated, indefinitely.
 And, since the long-term effects of going keto aren’t known, its usefulness for weight maintenance is quite sketchy.
 As such, if you’re prone to weight gain, initiate this diet with extreme caution and preferably under medical supervision.

 Truth is, most people just consume way too many carbs all the time.
 Therefore, I generally recommend limiting intake to 50-100 grams a day for weight loss and then upping intake to 100-150 grams for long-term weight maintenance.
-It’s all about moderation as opposed to elimination.
+Sometimes it’s about moderation as opposed to elimination.